Master of Arts in East and Central European Studies

 Knowledge and competence in central and eastern European societies, languages and cultures is relatively scarce in western Europe.
 But political and economic trends indicate that it is a competence that will grow in demand, both among different levels of governmental bodies (from UN and EU to local government) and NGOs as well as among private businesses who want to reach out to the growing markets in these regions.

 Not least is demand for this kind of education high in the Øresund region.
-Organizations such as UN City Copenhagen, Folke Bernadotte Academy, Oxfam Sweden, Individual Human Aid, Kultur Skåne, the Danish Cultural Institute and the Swedish Institute all have a constant need for employees with solid language skills, a good ability to produce information material, lead projects and provide competent socio-political analysis on issues relating to these regions.
+Organizations such as UN City Copenhagen, Folke Bernadotte Academy, Oxfam Sweden, FN, Kultur Skåne, the Danish Cultural Institute and the Swedish Institute all have a constant need for employees with solid language skills, a good ability to produce information material, lead projects and provide competent socio-political analysis on issues relating to these regions.
 The compulsory course in project management, will also prepare our students for work in the business community as communicators, project managers, consultants and social analysts.